ma-foyez/bloodBD/README.md

 ## 🔗 Rest API Documentation

-We've used [Scramble](https://github.com/dedoc/scramble) to automatically generate the Rest API documentation for Lara Dashboard.
+We've used [Scramble](https://github.com/dedoc/scramble) to automatically generate the Rest API documentation for Rokther Sondhane.
 You can find the API documentation at:

 http://localhost:8000/docs/api